wofsauge/IsaacDocs/docs/Isaac.md

 Returns a string that was stored in a "saveX.dat" file using the "SaveModData()" function.
 If there is no "saveX.dat" file in your mod, this function will return an empty string.
 There are 3 "saveX.dat" files, one per Savegame.
 The number indicates the savegame it corresponds to.
 The number will be determined automatically by the game.

+If you call this function in the main menu, it will return the save data for save slot 1 by default.

 For AB+, they are stored inside their mod's folder next to the "main.lua" file.

 For Repentance, They are stored in the "data" folder next to the "mods" folder inside the game files.